Tricks for Filing Chapter 7 in Georgia: What to Know

 • Chapter 7 provides relief to debtors no matter how much debt they owe or whether a debtor is solvent or insolvent.

-You can receive tax refunds while in bankruptcy, but they may be subject to delay, turnover requests by your trustee, or used to pay off your tax debts.
-Is all or part of the reason you are filing Chapter 7 bankruptcy because of overdue federal tax debt?
-You may need to increase your withholding and/or your estimated tax payments.
+A debtor can receive tax refunds during a bankruptcy, but they may be subject to delay, turnover requests by your trustee, or used to pay off your tax debts.
+Is all or part of why you are filing Chapter 7 bankruptcy because of overdue federal tax debt?
+You may need to increase your withholding and/or estimated tax payments.
 Get help determining the proper withholding by seeking legal counsel from an experienced bankruptcy attorney.
-You can use the IRS Tax Withholding Estimator in the meantime for help.
+You can use the IRS Tax Withholding Estimator for help in the meantime.

 Discharge